Developing a smart marketing strategy

 Based upon the testimonials of over 70,000 companies which successfully scaled up whilst reducing entrepreneurial contact hours, The Rockefeller Habits outline a clear path to success:

-- Set goals on what needs to be accomplished each quarter to achieve the year-end goal.
+- Set goals that are specific, measurable and attainable on what needs to be accomplished each quarter to achieve the year-end goal.

 - Align management discussions and communication with the need to ensure that not only management is clear on the vision, but the people that make it happen are clear too.